nightmode/feri/README.md

  * [Translate Feri](docs/multilingual.md#translation-guide) into other languages. tlhIngan maH!
  * [Report issues on GitHub](https://github.com/nightmode/feri/issues)
- * Social media, meetups, fan art, papercraft, or any other way you like sharing enthusiasm.
+ * Social media, meetups, fan art, papercraft, or any other way you like sharing your enthusiasm.
  * Pull reqrests to improv spellng in documantations!

 ## License